-Daan Roosegaarde: "GROW is the dreamscape which shows the beauty of light and sustainability.
+Daan Roosegaarde: "GROW is a dreamscape showing the beauty of light and sustainability.
 Not as a utopia but as a protopia, improving step by step.”

 Prof. Dr. Wargent, PhD, Chief Science Officer at BioLumic, world leading expert in plant photobiology: “The project GROW is a fascinating project and supported by scientific research which shows specific light recipes can enhance growth and reduce pesticide use up to 50%.”

 GROW is part of the artist-in-residence program of Rabobank.
 Daan Roosegaarde and his team of designers and experts developed GROW over two years, informed by expert knowledge sessions at Studio Roosegaarde, Wageningen University & Research, Springtij Forum, and the World Economic Forum in Davos.
-It is the first in a series of dreamscapes by Studio Roosegaarde which show the beauty of combining art and science to create a better world.
+It is the first in the DreamScapes series by Studio Roosegaarde which shows the beauty of combining art and science to create a better world.